Latest News

 What is a Bail Revocation in Massachusetts?

-Bail revocation can happen if you are arrested for a new case while you’re out on release for another case.
+Bail revocation in Massachusetts can happen if you are arrested for a new case while you’re out on release for another case.
 You can be held in jail for up to ninety days.
+At the Law Office of Matthew Peterson, we will help you understand what is bail revocation in Massachusetts.

 If you’ve been released on bail on a criminal charge and you’re arrested for something new, your bail could be revoked.
 This means that you will be held in jail for up to 90 days without the right to bail.